src-d/guide/talent/onboarding/onboarding.md

 ### Guide

 - Read the guide at https://github.com/src-d/guide.
-The source{d} guide contains all the information necessary from the moment you accept an offer to work with us onwards.
+The source{d} guide contains all the information necessary from the moment you accept an offer.

 ### Hardware

-- A few days before you start working with us, you choose the hardware you would like to use.
-We do have recommendations, but it's up to you to choose the one that you feel more comfortable with.
+- A few days before you start working with us, you choose the hardware you would like to use from on a list with the hardware we provide.
 - The first day we present it to you, so you are able to create your working environment as soon as possible.

 ### Accounts